MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/3-exercise-create-run-basic-pipeline.md

 ## Install the Azure Pipelines Visual Studio Code extension

-Microsoft publishes an Azure Pipelines extension for Visual Studio Code, which helps you to write the pipeline YAML files.
-It's a good idea to install this extension so that your YAML files are validated as you work.
+Microsoft publishes an Azure Pipelines extension for Visual Studio Code.
+The extension helps you write pipeline YAML files.
+It's a good idea to install this extension, so your YAML files are validated as you work.

-1. Open **Extensions** in Visual Studio Code by selecting **View** > **Extensions**.
+1. In Visual Studio Code, open **Extensions** by selecting **View** > **Extensions**.

-1. In the **Search** field, enter _Azure Pipelines_, and find the Azure Pipelines extension published by Microsoft.
+1. In **Search**, enter **Azure Pipelines**, and then find the Azure Pipelines extension published by Microsoft.
 Select the **Install** button.

    :::image type="content" source="../media/3-visual-studio-code-extension.png" alt-text="Screenshot of the Visual Studio Code Extensions, with the search field displaying 'Azure Pipelines', and the Install button for the Microsoft Azure Pipelines extension highlighted." border="true":::